hoobs-org/HOOBS/docs/SDK.md

 [Top](#home)

 ## <a name="dates.age"></a>**dates.age([date])**
-Formats a string date or a timestamp into an age string line "5 days ago"
+Formats a string, date, or a timestamp into an age string like "5 days ago"

 Parameters
 | Name | Required | Type     | Description                |